1jour1vin

 ripe fruit

-“A deep, brilliant ruby red.
+“A ruby red color with good intensity and brilliance.
 The nose evokes stewed fruit, with a ripe profile and a hint of licorice.
 The palate is full-bodied with refined tannins, showing good balance; one appreciates its density and freshness.
-Its extended aging has given it a refined character, and it will continue to develop favorably for five years or more.”
+Its long aging has given it a refined character, and it will continue to develop positively over the next five years and beyond.”
 (Le Guide RVF 2024)

-Buy Clos Signadore wines at the best price in a private sale!
+Buy Clos Signadore wines at the best price through a private sale!

 Rated site